See you on June 4 at 6 pm for our exclusive Live event, Algae in Everyday Life !

 - Paprika

-Cut the vegetables and garlic, making sure to retain their water.
+Cut the vegetables and garlic, making sure to keep their water.
 Mix all the ingredients.
-Let the salad swell for at least 2 hours so that the wakame rehydrate and gain volume.
+Let the salad swell for at least 2 hours so the wakame rehydrates and gains volume.

-🌿 Also find our various books dedicated to algae:
+🌿 Also find our various books dedicated to seaweeds:

-- Seaweed in everyday life A book by Aurélie and Eric Viard, published by Editions Galilimard, to help you better utilize the benefits of seaweed in your diet !
+- Seaweed in Everyday Life a book by Aurélie and Eric Viard, published by Editions Galilimard, to help you better use the benefits of seaweeds in your diet!
+Voted best cookbook in the world at the Gourmand Awards 2025 (SeaFood category) & Named best wellness cookbook 2025 in France by the National Academy of Cuisine

-- Cooking with seaweed a book and recipe journal co-written with BRETALG, at Éditions Marie-Claire, containing 80 recipes to make you love seaweed !
+- Cooking with Seaweeds a book and recipe notebook co-written with BRETALG, published by Editions Marie-Claire, containing 80 recipes to make you love seaweeds!

 🌿 Wakame is very rich in nutrients.